KStateMachine/kstatemachine/docs/pages/coroutines_artifact.md

 and `kstatemachine-coroutines` artifact all library callbacks are `suspendable` functions.
 So the functionality of this module should not be treated as "wrappers" or "extensions".
-This is just a core functionality which is separated from original `kstatemachine` artifact to fallow language architecture regarding coroutines support.
+This is just a core functionality which is separated from original `kstatemachine` artifact to follow language architecture regarding coroutines support.

 Contains additional functions to work with KStateMachine depending on Kotlin Coroutines library